I recently got my auto insurance renewal policy and was shocked when I saw it was more than double my prior renewal amount.

 What Drives the Cost Of Your Insurance Premium

 Your insurance premium is the amount of money you pay the insurer for insurance cover during the life of the policy, which is either 6 or 12 months for auto insurance.

-The Premium: The amount of money you pay the insurer for insurance cover during the life of the policy.
 The insurance premium can vary widely among insurance providers, which is why experts strongly recommend getting several quotes before committing to a policy.
 In fact, even for the same provider you are likely to get quotes that change on a daily basis.

-The Deductible: You generally choose your desired deductible when purchasing the insurance policy, and is the amount you have to contribute if you make an insurance claim.
+The Deductible: You generally choose your desired deductible when purchasing the insurance policy, and it is the amount you have to contribute if you make an insurance claim.
 It can range from $0 to $1000 and generally the higher your deductible the lower your premium, and vice-versa.

 Companies hire actuaries to figure out what to charge people and the cost of your insurance premium is based on a number of factors.
 Some of which (like where you live and how old you are) you have little control over but there are a number of other variables which you can control that have a big bearing on your cost of insurance.
-Because there are so many factors that go into figuring out a person’s insurance premium, there is sufficient variety amongst insurance providers to make it worthwhile to shop around for the best deal and the best cover for you.
-Here are some of the variable factor’s the insurance companies use when figuring your premium:

 • Whether your car is insured for agreed value or market value.
 If you choose an agreed value which is less than the market value, you may get a significantly lower premium